Contribution guidelines

 It is important to have consistency across the codebase.
 This won’t necessarily make your code work better, but it might help to make the codebase more understandable, easier to work with, and more pleasant to go through when doing a code review.

-In general we are trying to be as close as possible to PEP8 but also extending or modifying minor PEP8 rules when it seems suitable in the context of our project.
-See list of the conventions below:
+In general, we aim to stay as close as possible to PEP8, while extending or adjusting minor rules to suit the context of our project.
+The following conventions supplement the rules enforced by our linters:

 • Format strings with .format() instead of % (https://pyformat.info/)